miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |     3.60137843e-14   | Bicycles crossing     |
 |   2.50287089e-14     |  Yield  |

-For the fifth image ...
+For the fifth image,  the model is relatively sure that this is a Yield (probability of closing to 1), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|